evanmiller67/resume/resume.md

 - Developed an authentication module for an electronic signature application to verify customers' identity through Equifax and creation of single sign on user account

-#### Murray State University, Murray, KY
-##### Lab Assistant - January 2008 to October 2008

-- Facilitated professor with developing documents to be used as lecture supplements
-- Composed lab assignments for demonstrating multi-threading problems
-- Researched operating systems and collaborate with professor in creating projects built on researched techniques
-- Mentored and guided students to promote sound coding practices

-#### DevSource, Murray, KY
-##### On-Site Tech support / Developer Intern - January 2007 to May 2008

-- Provided tier 1 support for client user base and software testing (Tier 3 applications)
-- Windows server maintenance
-- Designed and implemented applications for reporting, website crawlers to log information
-- Built web applications on ASP.NET using C# in code-behind in a source controlled environment with SQL Server backends
-- Collaborated in a team environment for designing a geo-fencing system
-- Shadowed senior developers while creating mobile applications for data entry

 ### Skills

 ##### {dev}